How to Use A Standing Desk

 Some people take to standing desks like ducks to water — while others are met with pain, fatigue, and/or a simple difficulty making the thing part of their day-to-day.
 If you’re a member of the latter group, these guidelines to finding that sweet spot with a standing desk are for you.

 Don’t stand static, don’t sit static, don’t be static

-Tip: Experiment with a footrest that pairs well with your workstation — allowing you to switch up your working position as needed (elevating one foot at a time and further alternate your working posture throughout the day.
+Experiment with a footrest that pairs well with your workstation — to elevate one foot at a time and further alternate your working posture throughout the day.

 Giving yourself mental and physical breaks from working at the computer does wonders to encourage movement and active posture while refreshing your body and mind.
 If you struggle to break away from the screen, check out our Ergo Impact App which sends customized reminders to change positions and to stretch throughout your day — think of it as your personal coach to help you make the adjustment of building more movement into your day.

 If you’ve got terrible posture from working sitting down all this time, this one will be tough at first.
 But good posture is critical to using a standing desk pain-free.

 The core muscles should always be lightly activated when standing, as should your buttocks.
 Your knees should never be locked up, and your shoulders should never be hunched over.

 If slouching is a problem, consider setting an alarm on your phone to go off every 30 minutes with a reminder to roll your shoulders back — resetting your body, and correcting any slouching that’s developed since your last reminder.
 It’ll be a pain in the rear end at first, but it’s the practical way to nip the slouching habit in the butt.